gvwilson/thirdbit/src/fiction/iffy/1/index.md

 but you *are* coming with me."

-One—two—three more sentry bots blurred out of invisibility in front of Iffy and Edson.
+One—two—three more sentry bots blurred out of invisibility in front of Iffy and Benício.
 Mechanical feet scuffed on gravel behind her as the two she had seen moved closer.

-Edson puffed out his cheeks and exhaled slowly.
+Benício puffed out his cheeks and exhaled slowly.
 "You know I can't do that," he said.

 Wales raised his hand.